Smarter Trades - Free Betfair Trading Tools

 A simple trade might involve backing a team at 3.0 and laying it later at 2.5 if the price shortens.
 The difference between the two prices is your edge.

-Exchange odds are a direct reflection of implied probability.
-You can convert odds into probability with a simple formula:
+Exchange odds are a direct reflection of implied probability:

 impliedProbability = 1 / decimalOdds

-Betfair charges commission on winning trades only.
-This means your true profit is smaller than the raw difference between prices.
-Always factor commission into your calculations so your expected profit is realistic.
+Betfair charges commission on winning trades only, so your true profit is smaller than the raw difference between prices.
+A trade that looks like +£2.00 is +£1.96 at 2% commission — small per trade, decisive over hundreds of trades.

 Greening Up: Locking in Profit

-“Greening up” means spreading your profit across all outcomes so you win the same amount regardless of what happens.
-This is a key goal of trading rather than gambling.
+“Greening up” means spreading your profit across all outcomes so you win the same amount regardless of what happens — exactly what step 3 of the paper trade above does.
+This is the key habit that separates trading from gambling.